Dr. Kirsten Donner

-Kirsten Donner is an associate in the Financial Institutions Advisory practice in Berlin.
+Kirsten Donner is a local partner in the Financial Institutions Advisory practice in Berlin.

 She specializes in German and European financial regulation and supervision.
 Kirsten Donner regularly assists banks and financial institutions on regulatory matters, including the Single Supervisory Mechanism (SSM), bank resolution, compliance issues, audits and investigations, the communication with the European Central Bank and other financial supervisory authorities, and the implementation of new regulatory requirements.